-Justin Heifetz is an independent journalist in France with a decade of experience in reporting and editing.
+Justin Heifetz is an independent journalist in France with more than a decade of experience in reporting and editing.

 Based out of Marseille, he covers news and social affairs with a focus on immigration, crime and human rights.

 His work can be found in VICE, CNN, Anthony Bourdain: Parts Unknown, Condé Nast’s them., Roads and Kingdoms, The Diplomat, The Outline, La Croix, South China Morning Post and elsewhere.